 Stock Comparison

-In this analysis, I will evaluate the stock price movements of Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR) over the past year, highlighting significant price fluctuations and trading dynamics.
+In this section, I will analyze the weekly stock price movements of Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR) over the past year, highlighting key trading dynamics and price changes.

 Trend Analysis

-Comcast Corporation (CMCSA): Over the past year, CMCSA has experienced a price change of -37.63%.
-This significant decrease indicates a bearish trend, characterized by a deceleration in price movements.
-Notably, the stock reached a high of 46.26 and a low of 27.35.
-The standard deviation of 4.35 suggests moderate volatility in its price.
+Comcast Corporation (CMCSA) has experienced a significant price change of -37.99% over the past year.
+This indicates a bearish trend, with prices having decelerated recently.
+The stock reached a high of 46.26 and a low of 26.69.
+The standard deviation of 4.44 suggests some volatility in its trading patterns.

-Charter Communications, Inc. (CHTR): CHTR has faced an even sharper decline, with a price change of -47.77% over the past year, also indicating a bearish trend.
-The stock has shown deceleration with a high of 427.25 and a low of 203.0.
-The standard deviation of 52.94 points to significant volatility in its trading activity.
+Charter Communications, Inc. (CHTR) has seen an even steeper price change of -46.23% over the past year, also reflecting a bearish trend.
+The stock hit a high of 427.25 and a low of 200.12, with a notable standard deviation of 54.04, indicating heightened volatility.

 Analyst Opinions